 An out-of-order sequence must not result in a player prematurely gaining information which could reasonably affect decisions made later in that sequence.

-Players may not try to use opponent’s reactions to some portion of an out-of-order sequence to see if he or she should modify actions or try to take additional ones.
+Players may not try to use opponent’s reactions to some portion of an out-of-order sequence to see if they should modify actions or try to take additional ones.
 Nor may players use Out-of-Order Sequencing to try to retroactively take an action they missed at the appropriate time.
 In general, any substantial pause at the end of a completed batch is an indication that all actions have been taken, the sequence is complete and the game has moved to the appropriate point at the end of the sequence.

 Once again, Out-of-Order Sequencing cannot be used to gain an advantage.
 Therefore the sequence can’t contain previously missed actions nor can the player try to modify the sequence based on the opponent’s reaction to previous actions.
 “If you believe the player forgot to take an action and is now attempting to take it at a later time, that is not acceptable.”